 7. Practice gratitude.

 Practice it out loud to the people around you.
 Practice it silently when you bless your food.
 Practice it often.
 Gratitude is not a first world only virtue.
 I saw a photo recently, of a girl in abject poverty, surrounded by filth and destruction.
 Her face was completely lit up with joy and gratitude as she played with a hula hoop she’d been given.
 Gratitude is what makes what we have enough.
 Gratitude is the most basic way to connect with that sense of being an integral part of the vastness of the universe; as I mentioned with looking up at the stars, it’s that sense of wonder and humility, contrasted with celebrating our connection to all of life.

 Kurt Vonnegut said it best (though admittedly, and somewhat ashamedly—I am not a Vonnegut fan):

 There’s only one rule that I know of, babies—”God damn it, you’ve got to be kind.”

 Kindness costs us nothing and pays exponential dividends.
 I can’t save the whole world.
 I can’t bring peace to Syria.
 I can’t fix the environment or the healthcare system, and from the looks of it, I may end up burning my dinner.

 If the biggest thing we do in life is to extend love and kindness to even one other human being, we have changed the world for the better.

 That’s a hell of a lot more important than flat abs in my book.

 Kate Bartolotta is the owner and editor-in-chief of Be You Media Group.
-She also writes for elephant journal and The Good Men Project.
-She is determined to change the world—one blog at a time.
+Her book, Heart Medicine, is available on Amazon.com.
+She also writes for The Huffington Post, elephant journal and The Good Men Project, The Green Divas, Yoganonymous, The Body Project, Project Eve, Thought Catalog and Soulseeds.
+She facilitates writing workshops and retreats throughout North America.
 Connect with Kate on Twitter, Facebook and Google +.